qtmoracle/qtm-index-spec/README.md

 - **Canonical document:** QTM_Index_v0.01.pdf
 - **Date (UTC):** 2025-12-17

+## Release

+Published release v0.01 is located in `release_v0.01/` and is intended to remain immutable.

 ## Overview
 QTM Index is a neutral coordination primitive that indexes standards-based claims about entities and offerings to enable deterministic discovery, eligibility evaluation, and clearing across decentralized applications.
 The specification minimizes on-chain state, remains compatible with public standards and verifiable credential models, and does not assert truth, authority, or exclusivity.